 Either way, leaving a finished first draft to one side for a few days lets me focus on something else for a time.
 But more importantly it lets my subconscious chew its way through the inactive first draft a bit.

-Once this rest period is up – could be a day, two, or more – I’ll go back and start an initial edit pass.
+Once this rest period is up—could be a day, two, several, even a week or more—I’ll go back and start an edit pass.
 During this initial pass of the first draft I’ll add notes to the text using a cool blue font.
-These can be ideas for new scenes that didn’t originally occur to me, things that need fixing – typos, inconsistencies, things I forgot – and reminders.
+These can be ideas for new scenes that didn’t originally occur to me, things that need fixing—typos, inconsistencies, things I forgot—and reminders.

 It’s pretty easy to get super wordy when writing.
 Editing serves to tidy up your prose, tighten the dialogue, and ensure you’re getting the most bang for your buck.
 There are times I’ve stripped out 600 words from a 5,500 word chapter and lost effectively nothing of importance, for example, but in so doing it’s tightened the whole chapter up and made it more snappy.